Awake (Godsmack song): Versions

 There are three versions of "Awake", the first version, which is the original version, appeared on Godsmack second studio album, Awake.
 The second version is a radio edit which appeared on the single release of the song, and the third is an acoustic version called "Asleep", which appeared on their EP, The Other Side.

 The radio edit is the same song as the album version, just shortened.
 The album and acoustic versions have very similar lyrics but different sound.
 The acoustic version runs for 3:58, making it closer to the radio edit than the full album version.

 Appearances

 This song was featured prominently in the Nash Bridges episode "Manhunt" that first aired on November 3, 2000.
-It was also featured in the game Dave Mirra Freestyle BMX 2 and The One starring Jet Li.
+It was also featured in the game Dave Mirra Freestyle BMX 2.
 The song is featured as DLC for Rock Band 4 released in 2015.

 Since the mid-2000s, the song has been featured extensively in the U.S. Navy's "Accelerate Your Life" commercials.
 The Godsmack album Awakes opening track, "Sick of Life," would also be used in the campaign.

 The song also made an appearance on several compilations including the band greatest hits album, Good Times, Bad Times...
 Ten Years of Godsmack, WWF Tough Enough, Kerrang: Life Is Loud, and Crusty Demons: Unleash Hell.

 The song features as the background track in the promos of the 2006 Bollywood film Fight Club.